 A flat rate of £230 is currently proposed for these, which for many won’t meet the cost.

-Are there ways to slash the cost?
+Are there ways to avoid care home fees?

 Unfortunately, there isn’t an obvious way, aside from financial planning ahead of old age to give yourself enough funds to meet the cost.